raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Magic Sense

 Like Life Sense but permits the creature to detect magical emanations over the same distances.
-If the creature touches another and makes a successful Perception roll, it learns of the target's current magic points, carried enchantments, and active spells.
+If the creature touches another and makes a successful Percepção roll, it learns of the target's current magic points, carried enchantments, and active spells.

 #### Multi-Headed